gayuka/resume-for-ADA/Resume_Gayane.md

  **SEATTLE CENTRAL COLLEGE**
 ######Seattle, WA

-*Responsibilities*

-Effective counseling of students and parents.
+_Effective counseling of students and parents.
 Motivated students to improve their learning skills.
 Sensitive to cross cultural issues.
-Is attentive to students’ needs and learning challenges.
+Is attentive to students’ needs and learning challenges._
-Responsibilities:
+<br /> **Responsibilities:**
 - Tutor students at all levels of math and physics
 - Explain complex math and physics problems
 - Working with small groups of students as well as one on one tutoring

-_________________________

-**Event Coordinator**
-######2014 - 2015

-**Armenian Cultural Association of WA**
-######Bellevue, WA

-Direct, coordinate and effectively plan events to develop Armenian community.
-  Responsibilities
-- Planning, organizing, promoting, facilitating and coordinating different types of events
-- Monitoring and coordinating the timeline of an event
-- Preparing event reports
-- Preparing the event budget
-- Ensuring the event venue is ready on time
-- Creating and revising plans and layouts for different events
-- Ensuring the event location fulfils all building, health and safety requirements

 _____________________

 **Expert at Social Department**